kgrid/kgrid-starter/setup.md

 In Windows:
 ```
 cd \[path to kgrid_starter]\kgrid-starter-0.6
-netstat -ano |findstr 8083     # This will reutrn the process ID (PID) for the http-server
+netstat -ano |findstr 48083     # This will reutrn the process ID (PID) for the live-server
 taskkill /pid [PID] /F         # Replace [PID] with the ID found from previous command
-netstat -ano |findstr 8082     # This will reutrn the process ID (PID) for the activator
+netstat -ano |findstr 48082     # This will reutrn the process ID (PID) for the activator
 taskkill /pid [PID] /F         # Replace [PID] with the ID found from previous command
-netstat -ano |findstr 8081     # This will reutrn the process ID (PID) for the library
+netstat -ano |findstr 48081     # This will reutrn the process ID (PID) for the library
 taskkill /pid [PID] /F         # Replace [PID] with the ID found from previous command
 cd fcrepo4-vagrant-4.5.1
 vagrant halt